v012065/SpatialApplication/README.md

 -Close the pallet window at the end of the experiment (with the back button on the monitor), this will let you see the User ID.

+-The computer to insert the disk into is below the desk and to the left.

 **Information**

 **Contact Details** v012065@northumbria.ac.uk